 What are the benefits of brain breaks?

-- Increase productivity: Hitting pause long enough to give the PFC reprieve allows it to return to task with renewed mental resources, increased creativity and motivation to refocus attention.
+- Increase productivity: Hitting pause long enough to give the PFC reprieve allows it to return to the task with renewed mental resources, increased creativity and motivation to refocus attention.

 - Improved learning: It’s long been known that our bodies use sleep to consolidate memories.
 A 2009 study found that a simple rest period also allows for the hippocampus to review and ingrain recent knowledge to memory.